No it isn’t but I decided not to end my article there.

 1. The Basque Country has its own language.
 The Basques pre-date the Romans; they are said to be the oldest race in Europe.
 The language certainly bears no resemblance to any other.
 Whereas the Celtic languages of Wales, Cornwall and Scotland have eroded over time, the Basque language - Euskera - remains strong.
-And before you think about taking night classes, not only is it the oldest language in Europe it is also considered the most difficult to learn!
+And before you think about taking night classes, not only is it the oldest language in Europe it is also considered one of the most difficult to learn!

 2. The Basque Country has its own flag.
 This is another Celtic theme; Cornwall, Devon, Brittany – they all have a strong sense of independence and a flag is a highly visual reinforcement of that identity.
 When the Tour de France or Vuelta de Espagna reaches the Pyrénées or Picos, you’ll see the Basque flag in abundance.